Fixed vs. variable-rate electricity plans in Texas:

 Look for plans with added-value perks like bill credits, gift cards, additional services, no-cost connected-home devices and even charitable contributions.

 Seasonal demand can impact electricity rates.
 Largely because of increases in air conditioning and furnace use, demand in Texas typically peaks in the warmest parts of summer and coolest parts of winter.
 A locked-in, fixed-rate plan can help mitigate pricing changes during periods of seasonal demand spikes.
-If you'd like to explore a variable-rate plan, prices during milder spring and fall months are likely to be less driven by spikes in demand.

 Many providers, including Reliant, offer plans that are powered by and support renewable energy generation sources like solar.
 You may also come across plans powered by wind energy.

 Choosing a fixed-rate electricity plan typically requires you to enter into a contract with a provider.
 You’ll commonly see 12- to 36-month terms for these agreements.
 This is also why fixed-rate electricity plans are sometimes referred to as “term” plans.
-And while month-to-month plans by nature don’t require a long contract, they often have their own unique agreement terms.

 When it comes to transferring or canceling service, different restrictions apply based on your contact.